Amirhosseintsh80/Improve_Aslam_Ahmad_CPHM/README.md

 Construct Equality Constraints
         │
         ▼
-Fit Proposed Constrained Estimator
+Restricted Maximum Partial Likelihood Estimation
         │
         ▼
+Improved Aslam–Ahmad Estimation
+        │
+        ▼
 Estimate Hazard Ratios and Evaluate Performance
 ```

-This workflow ensures that the proposed constrained estimation procedure is applied only after verifying the validity of the Cox proportional hazards model assumptions and obtaining a reliable set of candidate variables.
+This workflow ensures that the Improved Aslam–Ahmad estimator is applied only after validating the Cox proportional hazards model assumptions and constructing reliable equality constraints from the variable selection stage.